TaskForceDingo/Mission-Framework/README.md

 > **NOTE**
 > It can become annoying to scroll along the long line of text in most text editors.
 If using Visual Studio Code, you can toggle line wrapping using <kbd>ALT</kbd>+<kbd>Z</kbd> or by pressing <kbd>F1</kbd> and searching for 'Toggle Word Wrap' and selecting that action.

-These variables can include supported [structured text](https://community.bistudio.com/wiki/Structured_Text) as well.
+These variables can include supported [structured text](https://community.bistudio.com/wiki/Structured_Text).
 Some extra elements that can be added via structured text include:

 - Images
 - Marker reference (pans map to marker location when clicked)